coenttb/swift-mailgun-types/README.md

 import Mailgun
 ```

-3. All existing code continues to work - coenttb-mailgun is a superset of swift-mailgun-live.
+3. All existing code continues to work - swift-mailgun is a superset of swift-mailgun-live.

 ### Additional Features Available